rougier/numpy-100/README.rst

       Z[1:-1,1:-1] = 0

 #.
-What is the result of the following expression ? (★☆☆)
+What is the result of the following expression? (★☆☆)

    .. code-block:: python